AdelynnWu/cs4782-final-project/README.md

 This reimplementation shows that the core DreamBooth idea can be reproduced with Stable Diffusion v1.5 under limited GPU resources.

-The main lesson is that prompt fidelity is achievable with a compact setup, while robust subject identity requires careful tuning of prior preservation, training length, and trainable model components.
+The main lesson is that prompt fidelity is achievable with a compact setup, while robust subject identity requires careful tuning of training length, trainable model components, and prior preservation.
+In our experiments, prior preservation loss did not appear to be essential for achieving reasonable subject-conditioned generation.
+This suggests that, under a partial fine-tuning setup, prior preservation may be less important than in the original full fine-tuning DreamBooth setting.

 ## 8. References